Almost a hundred years since the character of Hercule Poirot made his debut, one mystery remains…

 Poirot went on to appear in another 32 novels, a play and more than 50 short stories before Christie’s death in 1976.

-The moustached sleuth and Christie’s other crime-busting creations remain hugely popular to this day, with Agatha Christie Hour airing weekdays at 4pm on True Entertainment and an Agatha Christie Weekend coming up on 20th-21st October.
+The moustached sleuth and Christie’s other crime-busting creations remain hugely popular to this day, with a new adaptation of Death on the Nile on the way.

 Over the past century, the character of Poirot has been played by more than 20 different actors in various TV, radio and film adaptations.